 Caching but only in zone

-To further narrow your attack beyond the tags selected, random targets can be selected by a specific count of targets to impact (M of N targets), or by percentage of targets to impact (X percent of total applicable targets).
+To further narrow your experiment beyond the tags selected, random targets can be selected by a specific count of targets to impact (M of N targets), or by percentage of targets to impact (X percent of total applicable targets).
 For example, Gremlin can impact

 5 of 37 targets, or